PiggyPigCute/iceberg_dibistan/README.md

 The program select 2 propositions.

-The website ask if the user better know proposition 1 than proposition 2, or proposition 2 than proposition 1. ...
+The website ask if the user better know proposition 1 than proposition 2, or proposition 2 than proposition 1.
+User can also skip.

+### Server side

+The answer add 1 (or -1) to the link between the propositions.
+The link is oriented.

+## Step 2 - transform data

+If there is cycles, -1 to all links in the cycle.

+## Step 3 - analyse data

+We count a many path end to each node and rank propositions.

+## Step 4 - show